pantrypoints/sp/content/en/research/indian/kundalini/section-1/chapter-02b.md

 different civilizations of the world, the concept of the serpent power is represented in monuments and ancient artifacts.

 This means kundalini was known to people from all parts of the world in the past.
 However, we can conceive kundalini in any manner we like because actually, prana has no form or dimension, it is infinite.

 In the traditional descriptions of kundalini awakening, it is said that kundalini resides in mooladhara in the form of a coiled snake and when the snake awakens it uncoils and shoots up through sushumna (the psychic passage in the center of the spinal cord), opening the other chakras as it goes (see Sir John Woodroffe's The Serpent Power).

-Brahmachari Swami Vyasdev, in his book Science of the Soul, describes the awakening of kundalini in the following way:
+Brahmachari Swami Vyasdev, in his book Science of the Soul, describes the awakening of kundalini:

+{{< l a="Swami Vyasdev" >}}
-"Sadhakas have seen the sushumna in the form of a luminous rod or pillar, a golden yellow snake, or sometimes as a shining black snake about ten inches long with blood redeyes like smouldering charcoal, the front part of the tongue vibrating and shining like lightning, ascending the spinal column."
+Sadhakas have seen the sushumna in the form of a luminous rod or pillar, a golden yellow snake, or sometimes as a shining black snake about ten inches long with blood redeyes like smouldering charcoal, the front part of the tongue vibrating and shining like lightning, ascending the spinal column.
+{{< /l >}}

-The meaning of the 3 1/2 coils of the serpent is as follows: The 3 coils represent the 3 matras of Om, which relate to past, present and future; to the 3 gunas: tamas, rajas and sattva; to the 3 states of consciousness: waking, sleeping and dreaming; and to the 3 types of experience: subjective experience, sensual experience and absence of experience.
+The meaning of the 3 1/2 coils of the serpent is as follows.

+The 3 coils represent:
+- the 3 matras of Om, which relate to past, present and future
+- the 3 gunas: tamas, rajas and sattva
+- the 3 states of consciousness: waking, sleeping and dreaming
+- the 3 types of experience: subjective experience, sensual experience and absence of experience

 The 1/2 coil represents the state of transcendence, where there is neither waking, sleeping nor dreaming.

 So, the 3 1/2 coils signify the total experience of the universe and the